daemontus/luggage/docker/infra/zavazadlo-reverse-proxy/README.md

  - Now add the HTTPS end point: if you also want authentication through `authelia`, you can again use `sites/sw.mtlrank.conf` as a template.
 If you don't want authentication, simply remove all `authelia` related imports.

   > By default, our `authelia` container requires single-factor authentication for all endpoints and groups.
 If you want some other settings for your specific server, see the `authelia` image for instructions on how to change this.

+  > Note that the example `mtlrank` domain has a disabled file upload size limit because it is only used by verified users.
+If your domain provides a public service, you should seriously consider using a fixed limit, plus probably add some rate limiting settings.
+TODO: later, we will provide a better example of a "public" server configuration.